Header link June 22, 2020

 Despite levees and upstream dams, floods in these areas have caused billions of dollars in damage.

-From an ecosystem perspective, it is important to recognize that development for farming, urban construction and flood control has removed virtually all of the historic riparian and floodplain habitat in the Central Valley and Sacramento-San Joaquin Delta.
-Stakeholders are pursuing innovative solutions to restore floodplain habitat on the landscape in a manner that benefits people and the environment.
+Farming, urban construction and flood control projects have removed virtually all of the historic riparian and floodplain habitat in the Central Valley and Sacramento-San Joaquin Delta.

 On the Yolo Bypass, just northwest of Sacramento, for example, work to adjust or move levees is now underway and, when completed, will allow more water to flood the area more frequently.
 This will create important habitat for small fish – notably Chinook salmon smolts – while reducing the threat of damaging floods in communities downstream.
 Similar landscape modifications are underway or have been completed throughout the Central Valley.